telerik/ajax-docs/controls/panelbar/accessibility-and-internationalization/wai-aria-support.md

 This article demonstrates how to enable and use the WAI-ARIA support of the **RadPanelBar** control.

-The [WAI-ARIA Suite](http://www.w3.org/WAI/intro/aria) defines an approach to make web content and web applications more accessible to people with disabilities. **RadPanelBar** offers WAI-ARIA support.
+The [WAI-ARIA Suite](http://www.w3.org/WAI/intro/aria) defines an approach to make web content and web applications more accessible to people with disabilities. **RadPanelBar** offers WAI-ARIA support since the R3 2016 release.

 In order to enable the WAI-ARIA support, set the control's **EnableAriaSupport** property to **true** as shown in the example below.